-JOANNE LEUNG is Hong Kong’s first openly transgender politician and rights activist that energetically fights for LGBT community.
+JOANNE LEUNG is Hong Kong’s first openly transgender politician and rights activist that energetically fights for the LGBT community.

 Joanne Leung Wing Yan founded Transgender Resource Center (TGR) in 2008.
-She was previously the chairperson of the Pink Alliance, an organization which aims to facilitate cooperation between advocates for, and supporters of, LGBTQ rights in Hong Kong.
+She was previously the chairperson of the Pink Alliance, an organization that aims to facilitate cooperation between advocates for, and supporters of, LGBTQ rights in Hong Kong.
 Her organization (TGR) raises awareness of the issues facing the Hong Kong and mainland transgender– or trans – community, while also providing support for local trans people through services such as an online and telephone counseling service and a peer support group.
 In 2014 she spoke to the United Nations Committee on the Elimination of Discrimination against Women (CEDAW) and was the first transgender person from Hong Kong.

 Interview by Dominique Musorrafiti

 China-underground: When did you realize that your being did not reflect, your physical side?
 Have you always had very clear ideas about your identity?

 Joanne Leung: I didn’t feel comfortable with my gender since around age 6.
 But at that time back in the ’60s, there ain’t a lot of information on transgender and I am just confused about having this kind of mindset.
 After a long time of struggling and discovered that I am attracted to women at the age of 19, I have forced myself even harder to become a man.